vonfalk/storm-javavis/doc/01-Storm/04-Names.md

 to restrict ourselves to only a part of the type system (there is nothing that is equivalent to `..` in names).
 Therefore, Storm has something that is called a Scope.

-A `Scope` is an entry point into the type hirerarcy along with a policy of how we want to traverse the type system.
+A `Scope` is an entry point into the type hierarchy along with a policy of how we want to traverse the type system.
 This policy might be: traverse from the entry point, if that fails, assume the name is an absolute name and traverse from the root of the type system.
 This can also be extended to look at any includes as well, or to do any number of interesting things.
 By this mechanism, possible for